Jarmos-san/hugo-blog/.github/CONTRIBUTING.md

 This section lists the labels I use to help me track, manage issues & pull requests.

-[GitHub search][GitHub Search Docs] makes it easy to use labels for finding groups of issues or pull requests you're interested in.
+[GitHub search][github search docs] makes it easy to use labels for finding groups of issues or pull requests you're interested in.
 To help you find issues and pull requests, each label is listed with search links for finding open items with that label in the repository.
-I encourage you to read about [other search filters][GitHub Issues Search Docs] which will help you write more focused queries.
+I encourage you to read about [other search filters][github issues search docs] which will help you write more focused queries.

 The labels are loosely grouped by their purpose, but it's not required that every issue have a label from every group or that an issue can't have more than one label from the same group.

-Please open an [issue][Open an Issue Thread], if you have suggestions for new labels, and if you notice some labels are missing, then please open an issue for that as well.
+Please open an [issue][open an issue thread], if you have suggestions for new labels, and if you notice some labels are missing, then please open an issue for that as well.

 #### Types Labels for Issue Threads & PRs

-You can find all the Issue labels & their descriptions at: [Labels][Labels].
+You can find all the Issue labels & their descriptions at: [Labels][labels].
 They're available both for Issues & PRs.

 | Issue Labels       | Desciption                                                                   |
 | ------------------ | ---------------------------------------------------------------------------- |